suic86/devops-challenge-solution/README.md

 Furthermore, the specification `com.adverity.person.PersonRepositorySpec` contains only one relevant test.
-In this integration test, 100 people are successively stored into the database.
+In this integration test, 100 persons are successively stored into the database.
 After each insertion it is checked whether the correct number of people have been saved.